AnnickRynne/MarvelBattle/README.md

 3. Imagery

-The 'wallpaper' image I chose for the background consists of two merged illustrations: Hulk at the front and Thor fighting with Loki at the back).
+- The 'wallpaper' image I chose for the background consists of two merged illustrations: Hulk at the front and Thor fighting with Loki at the back).
 The image sets the mood: They are fighting in a dramatic and dark environment.
 The illustrations are based on the Avengers movies (and actors).
-The 3 buttons in the 'Controls' div of the Game section are images representing the weapons: the game "rock-paper-scissors" is almost always represented by graphics (hand gestures).
+- The 3 buttons in the 'Controls' div of the Game section are images representing the weapons: the game "rock-paper-scissors" is almost always represented by graphics (hand gestures).
+- The image in the background is a striking feature: I used opaque backgrounds for the content (header/register/footer) so that the image can still be visible and enjoyed.

 ## Wireframes
 I kept the design very simple as it is a simple game, almost intuitive: Like all 'rock-paper-scissors' game apps, it needs 3 buttons to play and a score-board, and that's about it.
 I explain the rules at the top.
 The 'register' section was added later.